Karantos/StoicQuotes-Flask/README.md

 app.config['SQLALCHEMY_DATABASE_URI'] = f'sqlite:///' + os.path.join(basedir, 'quotes.db')
 db.init_app(app)
 ```
-These lines inside `def create_app()` function create a new Flask app and configure it with a secret key.
+These lines inside `def create_app()` function create a new Flask app and configure it with a secret key (secret key for šrpduction should be kept in production config which must never be commited to repository).
 The secret key is used to encrypt cookies and other sensitive data.
 The SQLALCHEMY_DATABASE_URI configuration setting is set to the location of the database file.
 The `db.init_app(app)` line tells the SQLAlchemy instance to bind itself to the Flask app.
 This means that the SQLAlchemy instance will be available to all of the views and other components of the Flask app.

 ```
 from .views import views